 Hey, I am Ross The Explorer.
 A travel, nature and war history enthusiast who has been on the road for the last 3 years.

-After Australia I was making my way up to Beijing to find work and celebrate the Chinese New Year.
+After Australia, I was making my way up to Beijing to find work and celebrate the Chinese New Year.
 Plans changed.
-I have now been teaching in Vietnam over 18 months.
+I have now been teaching in Vietnam for over 18 months.

-Photo Credit: All photos is owned by rosstheexplorer.com with permission to use unless stated.
+Photo Credit: All photos are owned by rosstheexplorer.com with permission to use unless stated.